QCD antenna radiative spectrum in dense media within the Improved Opacity Expansion: Numerical results

 As mentioned in Section~\ref{sec:AntennaIOE}, at NLO in the IOE, we can always retain the full form of $\Delta_{\rm med}$ using the potential in Eq.~\eqref{eq:DipolePotentialGW}, since its closed form can be evaluated analytically.
 We compared the full form of the coherence factor with the harmonic approximation expression in Fig.~\ref{Fig:DecoherenceFactor}.
 In terms of the IOE, keeping the decoherence factor in this form introduces corrections beyond NLO order to the final result, which are in principle negligible in comparison to the LO+NLO result.
-Keeping the full form of the potential avoids uncertainties that might arise from expanding $(1 - \Delta_{\rm med})$, such as the introduction of a new matching scale, $Q_{\Delta}$.
+Keeping the full form of the potential avoids uncertainties that might arise from expanding $(1 - \Delta_{\rm med})$, such as the introduction of a new matching scale, $Q_{\Delta}$\footnote{We briefly explore an approach to define $Q_{\Delta}$ and discuss the possible physical scales involved in this choice in Appendix~\ref{app:Q_delta}.}.
 However, to have a LO result for the spectrum which one can compare to, it is necessary to make a choice for $Q_{\Delta}$, which corresponds to the LO result presented in Figs.~\ref{fig:LO_comp} and \ref{fig:3bands_NLO_w1wc}.

 In Fig.~\ref{fig:LO_comp} we start by comparing the LO spectrum obtained by calculating the decoherence factor $\Delta_{\rm med}$ with the full potential as defined in Eq.~\eqref{eq:DipolePotentialGW} and with the harmonic oscillator potential defined with a logarithmic dependence on a matching scale $Q_{\Delta}$, i.e.